Modernly designed loft bathroom in Blackwell

 Despite how desperate you are for extra space, weighing up the costs of a home move can be off-putting.
 Stamp duty, legal charges, surveys and more might amount to several thousand pounds, and it’s money you won’t get back.
 There are other considerations too, not least your psychological connection to your home and the prospect of kids changing schools.

 Rather, you might look above for inspiration, towards your unused loft area.
-Your attic might be appropriate for conversion depending on different aspects.
-These include roof structure and height and the practicalities of putting in a staircase.
+Your attic might be appropriate for conversion depending upon different aspects.
+These include roofing structure and height and the practicalities of putting in a staircase.
 A loft conversion boasts numerous advantages over an extension.
 It is less likely to need planning approval and won’t reduce garden size.
-In most cases, it can be finished in a much shorter amount of time and might cost less too.
+In most cases, it can be completed in a much shorter amount of time and might cost less too.
 And yes, it might add a tidy sum to the value of your home.

-Is my house in Blackwell, Derbyshire suitable for a loft conversion?
+Is my house in Blackwell, Derbyshire suitable for an attic conversion?

 You can ask us to visit your home and check this out for you, however there are likewise a number of checks that you can perform yourself prior to this.